 Custom multi-agent workflow

-In this architecture, agents communicate with a limited number of other agents in the system.
+In this architecture, specialized agents communicate with a limited number of other agents in the system.
 Some parts of the workflow are predetermined, and only certain agents can decide which agents to communicate with next.

 Advantages: